Drone strike by Yemen's Houthi rebels kills 1 person and wounds at least 10 in Tel Aviv

 Such fears run counter to renewed hopes that Israel signaling its operation underway in Rafah nearing its finish could foster an environment more conducive to negotiations.
 The country remains divided over striking a deal, with some wanting the government to take the necessary steps to free the hostages and others, including far-right national security minister Itamar Ben-Gvir disavowing the idea.
 On Thursday, Ben-Gvir visited Jerusalem's most sensitive holy site to pray for the return of Israeli hostages, he said, "without a reckless deal, without surrendering."

-Israel possesses a multilayered aerial defense system, capable of intercepting threats ranging from long-range ballistic missiles to drones and short-range missiles.
-These systems have intercepted thousands of projectiles throughout the war.
+Israel's multilayered aerial defense system has intercepted thousands of projectiles throughout the war.
 But officials warn they are not 100% effective, and the systems appear to have struggled against small and hard-to-detect attack drones.
 A military official said the system had identified the weapon but due to human error, was not set to alarm in case of attack.

 The war in Gaza, which was sparked by Hamas’ Oct.
 7 attack on southern Israel, has killed more than 38,600 people, according to the territory’s Health Ministry, which does not distinguish between combatants and civilians in its count.
 The war has created a humanitarian catastrophe in the coastal Palestinian territory, displaced most of its 2.3 million population and triggered widespread hunger.